 Community Food Systems Mentorship Program

-Now in its seventh round, the Community Food Systems Mentorship Program provides food systems leaders with the opportunity to closely engage with proven leaders and experts as thought partners and coaches.
+Now in its eighth round, the Community Food Systems Mentorship Program provides food systems leaders with the opportunity to closely engage with proven leaders and experts as thought partners and coaches.

 Whether you are just embarking on your journey into food systems or are contemplating and considering your future in this field, the exchange of ideas and experience with a dedicated mentor can influence you on profound levels and stay with you for years.
 Having a trusted partner to provide professional guidance and support, serve as a sounding board, and build connections in the food movement can be incredibly beneficial.